To Be Easy To Love

 Did you also know that your friends or associates are an important part of your public image?
 If your friends or the people you keep company with are silly, immature in action or perverted in manner, this is considered a part of your persona.
 If you’re a good looking guy and you’re seen with a bunch of guys who laughed when an old man fell while crossing the street, even if you didn’t laugh, you would probably be viewed as a jerk.
 Again, it may not be fair, but it’s a reality.
 Whoever you “run with,” says a lot about you and your character.
 Therefore, if you’re tolerating the presence of people who don’t share your same value system, it may be time to do some early spring cleaning.

 Do you usually think about what you say before you say it?
 Did you know that what you say can make or break someone’s impression of you…forever?
 One of my favorite examples of this is when a friend was standing in line at an exclusive restaurant one evening with a friend, waiting to be seated.
-When his friend commented on a woman across the room is attractive, my friend responded by saying “Yeah, but she’s too fat!
+When his friend commented on a woman across the room as being attractive, my friend responded by saying “Yeah, but she’s too fat!

 Unfortunately, unbeknownst to him, he was overheard by a woman standing behind him in line who happened to be very overweight and the head of a company where he was interviewing for a high paying position the next day.
 By coincidence, his appointment was with her.
 They had never met before.
 But she remembered him and the incident immediately when he sat before her the next morning.
 Of course, he didn’t get the job and she told him why.
 He never forgot the lesson.